sukoneck/resume/index.md

  * Built and configured a lab environment with connectivity to networks in Azure and AWS.
 Led POCs for container orchestrators like Docker Swarm and for server migration tools such as Zerto and Azure Site Recovery

 **Network and System Administrator**,  Safety Services Company,  Tempe AZ,  Apr 2013 - Sept 2014

+*The nation’s largest provider of safety training materials.
+Its outbound sales centers span an enterprise of two main offices and five satellite locations with 500+ users in an Inc. 5000 fastest growing business environment.*

  * Managed NOC hardware relocation and datacenter rack reconstruction to improve disaster recovery
  * Implemented VMware ESXi/vCenter and expanded SAN storage to accommodate growth while cutting costs